 Lash Loops and Daisy Chains: These are used to attach gear to the outside of your backpack.

 Removable Daypack: This is a really cool feature.
 The main backpack has a compartment which can be removed and worn as a day pack.
 This way you don’t have to carry your huge pack with you when you go on day trips from base camp.

 A good backpack doesn’t have to be expensive, but it is a big investment.
 Whatever backpack you pick you will probably be stuck with for the next few trips you make.
 If possible, I recommend borrowing a backpack from a friend for your first backpacking trip.
 That way, you will be able to see what features you like – such as whether you found the side pockets really useful or were wishing that you’d had a suspended mesh panel to keep your back from getting so sweaty.
 Don’t be shy about asking to borrow gear.
 I love it when people ask to borrow my gear so they can get out into nature!
 But do make sure you know these rules about the etiquette of borrowing camping gear!

 What backpack do I use?

 I recently bought the Lowe Alpine Cholatse II andn LOVE it.
 It is a women’s backpack, so it fits really well.
 It also has a bunch of nice features that I’ll actually use.
-It costs about $175 and you can buy it here.
+You can buy it here.
 If that is outside of your price range, there are some good backpacks made by Teton (shop here) and High Sierra (shop here).

 Here are some of the things I love about the backpack: